All Products

 Important

-1. Create a mount target.
+1. Add a VPC mount target.

 Add a VPC mount target and record the domain name of the mount target.
 For more information, see Create a mount target.

-2. Unmount the file system that was mounted by using the classic network mount target.
+2. Unmount the file system that was mounted using the classic network mount target.
 For more information, see Unmount a file system in the NAS console.

 3. Use the VPC mount target created in Step 1 to remount the file system to the original destination path.
 For more information, see Mount NAS file systems on ECS instances.